 Aging In Place Home Modifications

 There are three categories of aging in place customers.
 Those who are simply and wisely planning ahead for their futures to remain in their present homes.
 The second category concerns those people who know they have a chronic medical disorder and need to prepare in advance for accessibility issues which will come as a result of their disease.
 People with diseases that are constantly causing increased physical or mental changes to their being are a good representative of this second group.
 The third group involves those people who either have had a chronic problem that has progressed severely altering their mobility or those who have sustained a life altering tragedy such as being involved in an accident.
 All of these groups will drive the future metamorphosis of existing inaccessible dwellings.
 The goal of an accessible bathroom design in Austin is to make the bathroom a safe space for everyone who uses the facilities.
 Aging in place services use design techniques to accommodate wheelchair use and can make the bathroom more comfortable for all generations with or without specific needs.
 It is important to carefully outline the scope of work during the remodeling of an accessible bathroom by first taking inventory of the users capabilities, needs, and preferences.
 We can show you how to adapt your home to fit your ever changing needs.
 We specialize in Elder construction with increased accessibility.
 All disability home remodeling or disability bath remodels in Austin must be done considering all the data provided by the client, his or her family, and any caretakers involved.
-Aging in place design must be carried out by an aging in place specialist holding a national CAPS certification. (#1636580)
+Aging in place design must be carried out by an accomplished aging in place specialist holding a national CAPS certification. (#1636580)